mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 July 16, 2022.
 President and Sister Beardall had recently finished their calling as mission president and wife, and they invited all the missionaries to a mission reunion in Sandy today.
 I thought it would be cool to see what it would be like, so I made plans to go.
 I planned to say hi to a few people and then leave in half an hour since I didn’t feel like I had anyone close to talk to.
 In social events like these, I guess I went only to be informed, not really to make new friends.
 My purpose was to see what a mission reunion looked like, how people interacted, and what activities would go on.

 I did see some familiar faces.
 Actually, most everyone looked familiar since I saw everyone’s faces being an office elder for nearly 10 months.
-But I didn’t talked to almost any of them.
+But I didn’t talk to almost any of them.
 I had some conversations with missionaries who had served in the same zone as me, but that was about it.

 “Okuda janglo (Elder Okuda!)!”
 I turned around.
 It was Sister Bak!
 Well, I guess her name was <span style="color:red">Gyuna</span> now.
 I hadn’t seen or talked to her ever since she finished her mission, which was a transfer before I finished.